travisallen6/basecamp-mentor-handbook/README.md

 ## Payment

 You will be compensated for your meetings with students.
-Each meeting you will be paid $16.50.
-This equates to about $100 per student for the six weeks.
-These meetings should be on average 30 minutes.
-If meetings are continually running longer, please let me know.

-It is expected that you attempt to reach out to a student three times per week if they are not responded.
-You will be paid the same as a meeting if it is noted that you have attempted contact three times.
+Mentors will be paid at their regular hourly rate as long as the time they are working is Monday - Friay, 9-5.
+Outside hours will be paid out at the end of the month

 ## Keeping track of student progress
-You will be given access to a spreadsheet to keep track of all students progress.
-These spreadsheets will have the students contact info as well as cohort info.
-A sample can be seen [here](https://docs.google.com/spreadsheets/d/1wKKhIiDZirS-E0WreFyH3uHlXNae1MaD1BT9nvCkGd4/edit?usp=sharing).
+Each time you meet with a student, please [fill out this form](https://goo.gl/forms/rhmE50afUBaMdEK72).
+Each part of the form is required and will be saved to a spredsheet.
+The form is broken down into
+* Mentor Name
+* Student Name
+* Cohort
+* Weeks until their cohort starts
+* Did the student progress from the previous meeting (Mark yes for first meeting)
+* Basecamp % Complete
+* Mentor Confidence in student on a 1-10 scale
+* Notes for your meeting

+The form can be filled out multiple times.

 Please write complete and detailed notes.
 Things such as "Student is doing good" helps no one.
-Instructors and in-class mentors will rely on these notes to help assess understanding before the students start.
+Other Basecamp mentors, instructors and in-class mentors will rely on these notes to help assess understanding before the students start.

-**Please also mark the dates you attempted to contact or contacted your student as this will be how we track how many meetings to pay you for**

-You will also be added to a mentor Slack channel if you need anything from your other mentors.

 ## Student progress